rahi-lab/YeaZ-GUI/readme.md

 6. Install with the command `pip install -e .`.
 7. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

-    7.1. for more information visit https://pytorch.org/get-started/locally/
+    7.1.
+If you have macOS m1/m2 or a machine without GPU's, you need to install PyTorch for cpu. for more information visit https://pytorch.org/get-started/locally/

 8. Download weight files for neural network and put them in the yeaz/unet/weights folder which locates in yeaz installation directory.

     8.1.
 Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.